-Using terminal, you can do a variety of tasks efficiently and easily than using a GUI.
-If you’re still not using terminal, I suggest you to give an honest try for all tasks for a week, and then surely you’ll love it once you completely understood.
-However, if you’re already in love with the terminal, I would like to share my love on terminal by listing out top 10 tools I use every day in my development which make’s my life easier and hoping that would make yours too.
+Using a terminal, you can do a variety of tasks efficiently and easily than using a GUI.
+If you’re still not using a terminal, I suggest you give an honest try for all tasks for a week, and then surely you’ll love it once you completely understood.
+However, if you’re already in love with the terminal, I would like to share my love on a terminal by listing out the top 10 tools I use every day in my development which makes my life easier and hoping that would make yours too.

 Tmux is a terminal multiplexer, Imaginer you’re logged into a server using SSH and want to open another window of the same server.
 Usually, you would open a new tab, and then again you need to connect using ssh.

 Once connected, again you’ll have to navigate to the directory you’re working.
 Enter tmux, and you can create a new window within the current terminal session without having to reconnect to the server.
 You can split your terminal like below using simple keyboard shortcuts as well.
 It’s not just limited to that, Tmux is very powerful, that it’ll change the way you use terminal forever.

 The web development has changed drastically, and we always want to check that we’re staying up to date while maintaining backward compatibility.
 We often use caniuse.com for checking whether all browsers support a specific feature we’re going to implement.
 While you can do this using a browser the above npm-package allows you to do it from your CLI like below.